Dean Martin: The Dean Martin Show

-In 1965, Martin launched his weekly NBC comedy-variety series, The Dean Martin Show, which ran for 264 episodes until 1974.
-He won a Golden Globe Award for Best Actor - Television Series Musical or Comedy in 1966 and was nominated again the following three years.
-The show exploited his image as a carefree boozer.
-Martin capitalized on his laid-back persona of the half-drunk crooner, hitting on women with remarks that would get anyone else slapped, and making snappy if slurred remarks about fellow celebrities during his roasts.
-During an interview on the British TV documentary Wine, Women and Song, aired in 1983, he stated, perhaps tongue-in-cheek, that he had someone record them on cassette tape so he could listen to them.
-His TV show was a success.
-The show's loose format featured quick-witted improvization from Martin and his weekly guests.
+The show's loose format featured quick-witted improvisation from Martin and his weekly guests.
 This prompted a battle between Martin and NBC censors, who insisted on more scrutiny of the content.
 He later had trouble with NBC for his off-the-cuff use of obscene Italian phrases, which brought complaints from viewers who spoke the language.
-The show was often in the Top Ten.
-Martin, appreciative of the show's producer, his friend Greg Garrison, made a handshake deal giving Garrison, a pioneer TV producer in the 1950s, 50% of the show.
+The show was often in the top ten.
+Martin, in appreciation of the show's producer Greg Garrison, made a handshake deal giving Garrison, a pioneer TV producer in the 1950s, 50% of the show.
 However, the validity of that ownership is the subject of a lawsuit brought by NBCUniversal.

 Despite Martin's reputation as a drinker—perpetuated via his vanity license plate "DRUNKY"—his alcohol use was quite disciplined.
-He was often the first to call it a night and, when not on tour or on a film location, liked to go home to see his wife and children.
-He borrowed the lovable-drunk shtick from Joe E. Lewis, but his convincing portrayals of heavy boozers in Some Came Running and Howard Hawks's Rio Bravo led to unsubstantiated claims of alcoholism.
+Martin was the first to call it a night and, when not on tour or on a film location, liked to go home to see his family.
+Martin borrowed the lovable-drunk shtick from Joe E. Lewis, but his convincing portrayals of heavy boozers in Some Came Running and Howard Hawks' Rio Bravo led to unsubstantiated claims of alcoholism.
 Martin starred in and co-produced four Matt Helm superspy comedy adventures during this time, as well as a number of Westerns.
 By the early 1970s, The Dean Martin Show was still earning solid ratings, and although he was no longer a Top 40 hitmaker, his record albums continued to sell.
 He found a way to make his passion for golf profitable by offering a signature line of golf balls, and the Dean Martin Tucson Open was an event on golf's PGA Tour from 1972 to 1975.
 At his death, Martin was reportedly the single largest minority shareholder of RCA stock.

-Now comfortable financially, Martin began reducing his schedule.
+Martin began reducing his schedule once comfortable financially.
 The final (1973–1974) season of his variety show was retooled into one of celebrity roasts, requiring less involvement.
 In the roasts, Martin and his panel of pals made fun of a variety of popular entertainment, athletic, and political figures.
 After the show's cancellation, NBC continued to air The Dean Martin Celebrity Roast as a series of TV specials through 1984.